twilio-professional-services/plugin-flex-localization/README.md

 Have all of the new copies of the JSON file translated.

-In both the base project directory and in the directory named `default`, copy the .env.sample file to .env, and edit both of them to add your Account SID and Auth Token.
+Alternatively, leverage the Excel worksheet provided to create language Json files.
+See worksheet for details and instructions.

 In the `default` directory, deploy the Serverless Function and Assets.

 ```bash
 twilio serverless:deploy --override-existing-project
 ```
 Note the Domain displayed in the command output.
-Copy the URL, and edit the .env file in the base project directory.
-Past the URL as the value for FLEX_APP_FUNCTIONS_BASE and save the file.
+Copy this value.

+In the base project directory copy the .env.sample file to .env, and add this value (from the previous step):

+FLEX_APP_FUNCTIONS_BASE=https://YOUR-DOMAIN.twil.io

 In the base project directory, deploy the Flex Plugin.